-• The Public Equity allocation has a symmetrical Range equivalent to 20% of its Target rounded to a whole percentage point.
+• The Public Equity allocation has a symmetrical Range equivalent to 16% of its Target rounded to a whole percentage point.
 U.S. and Non-U.S. ranges were set at 100% of the band set for the Public Equity allocation.

-- The Public Fixed Income allocation has a symmetrical Range equivalent to 20% of its Target rounded to the whole percentage point.
-The Investment Grade and Inflation-linked sub-asset classes ranges were set at 100% of the band set for the Public Fixed Income Target allocations.
-The Credit-Related allocation was given a range of +/- 3%. - The Public Real Assets allocation has a symmetrical Range equivalent to 20% of its Target rounded to a whole percentage point.
-The Public Infrastructure Public Commodities, and Public Real Estate sub-asset classes ranges were set at 100% of the band set for the Public Real Assets Target allocations. - The Private Equity, Private Credit, Private Real Asset and Private Real Estate asset classes, each with a significant illiquid component, have a symmetrical Range of 30% from its Target allocation, rounded to a whole percentage point.
+- The Public Fixed Income allocation has a symmetrical Range equivalent to 18% of its Target rounded to the whole percentage point.
+The Investment Grade and Inflation-linked sub-asset classes Ranges were set at 100% of the band set for the Public Fixed Income Target allocations.
+The Credit-Related allocation was given a Range of +/- 3%. - The Public Real Assets allocation has a symmetrical Range equivalent to 20% of its Target rounded to a whole percentage point.
+The Public Infrastructure, Public Commodities, and Public Real Estate sub-asset classes Ranges were set at 100% of the band set for the Public Real Assets Target allocations. - The Private Equity, Private Credit, Private Real Assets and Private Real Estate asset classes, each with a significant illiquid component, have a symmetrical Range of 30% from its Target allocation, rounded to a whole percentage point.
 The Ranges for these asset classes are given wider symmetrical ranges to reflect the dominant influence of public market fluctuations on their proportion.
-Given the low allocation, the Private Infrastructure allocation was given a range of 0% to 7%. - The Range for the Absolute Return asset class, reflects a lower bound of zero and an upper bound slightly higher than the target to allow for the potential of being overweight, for various reasons, during the liquidation. - The Net Leverage Range has a Range of 10%, which allows for removal of Leverage and accumulation of a position in Cash, to -20%, which allows for additional Economic Exposure through usage of Asset Allocation Leverage (as defined in the Leverage Policy).
+Given the low allocation, the Private Infrastructure allocation has a symmetrical Range of 60% from its Target allocation, rounded to a whole percentage point. - The Range for the Absolute Return asset class reflects a lower bound of zero and an upper bound of 5%, with no target to allow for the potential of being overweight, for various reasons, during the liquidation. - The Net Leverage Range has a Range of 10%, which allows for removal of Leverage and accumulation of a position in Cash, to -10%, which allows for additional Economic Exposure through usage of Asset Allocation Leverage (as defined in the Leverage Policy).
 Leverage may be deployed across any asset class in the portfolio where it is prudent to do so, based on efficient use of leverage within the constraints of the Policy Range and maximum net leverage permissible under this Policy. - The Range for Total Equity, Total Fixed Income, and Total Real Asset Exposures will be a symmetrical 5% for each broad asset class which includes exposure to public and private asset classes.
-These ranges provide overall limits to these exposures while providing flexibility to accommodate wider market swings. - For purposes of this analysis, and with the exception of Explicitly Levered Portfolios, as defined in the Leverage Policy, cash and cash equivalents held in each Investment Manager's portfolio will be considered fully invested based on that advisor's objectives (i.e. cash in an equity Investment Manager's account will be considered as part of Public Equity in the table above).
+These Ranges provide overall limits to these exposures while providing flexibility to accommodate wider market swings. - For purposes of this analysis, and with the exception of Explicitly Levered Portfolios, as defined in the Leverage Policy, cash and cash equivalents held in each Investment Manager's portfolio will be considered fully invested based on that advisor's objectives (i.e. cash in an equity Investment Manager's account will be considered as part of Public Equity in the table above).

-• The Target Allocation for Public and Private Equity, Infrastructure and Real Estate are adjusted in accordance with the applicable footnote in the Asset Class and Policy Benchmark section below.
+• The Target Allocation for Public and Private Equity, Infrastructure, and Real Estate, and for Private Credit and Public High Yield are adjusted in accordance with the applicable footnote in the Asset Class and Policy Benchmark section below.